-One of the quiet pleasures of NOR67 is living in rhythm with the wildlife that makes this place its home.
-At the heart of the estate lies an eight-acre protected lake, once part of the historic Witley Court grounds and now a designated site of ecological importance.
-Its waters and surrounding habitats are carefully managed to support native species and maintain a balanced ecosystem.
+At its heart lies an eight-acre protected lake, once part of the historic Witley Court grounds and now recognised for its ecological importance.
+The lake and surrounding habitats are carefully managed to support native species and maintain a balanced, living ecosystem.

-Guests can follow waymarked footpaths through the parkland and up the valley, taking in views across the lake and towards Witley Court.
-It’s an easy way to explore the estate while respecting the environment and the wildlife that thrive here.
+Waymarked footpaths lead gently through parkland and up the valley, offering changing views across the water and towards Witley Court beyond.
+These routes invite exploration at an unhurried pace, with respect for the landscape and the wildlife that thrives here.

 -